telegraphic/ska-sdp-datamodels/docs/src/xarray.rst

 The current main limitation of the xarray implementation is that, some of the class methods and operations can return a raw xarray.Dataset instead of a subclass instance.
 So please make sure variables return the expected data structure when using xarray.

-Under what circumstances do we lose the nature of a class derived from Dataset when calling an xarray function or Dataset method on it ?
-To a few exceptions:
-- Dataset methods return a subclass instance.
-Exception: where()
-- Numpy ufuncs return a raw Dataset
-- Binary arithmetic operations return a raw Dataset
-- Functions in the xarray base namespace return a raw Dataset.
-Exception: concat()

-Reduction functions/methods should arguably not return a subclass instance but a raw Dataset instead.
-For example: mean, std, reduce.
-However, they do return a subclass instance when called on a Dataset subclass.